 Monday, March 23, 2020

-We took a walk across the heath today to see the developmental state of the Pasque flowers and found many already in bloom.
+We took a walk across the heath today (our last outing in the car before lockdown was announced) to see the developmental state of the Pasque flowers and found many already in bloom.
 There are a lot more to come.
 The stems are short which makes pictorial shots more difficult and the lighting was very harsh but pleased with images 5 and 6.
 No bees or flies active at the flowers - just a solitary tortoise butterfly.

 Saturday, March 21, 2020